 3. Digestive Enzymes

 Taking digestive enzymes before eating a meal is an excellent way to help ensure your food is properly digested, lessening the chance that partially digested food will cause more harm to your body.
-In addition, studies also suggest digestive enzymes can help encourage a healthy bowel environment.
+Studies also suggest digestive enzymes can help encourage a healthy bowel environment.

 L-glutamine is an essential amino acid with anti-inflammatory properties that works by coating cell walls and protecting against irritants.
-Studies suggest it could aid in the repair and growth of the intestinal lining and reduce some of the problems associated with leaky gut.
+Studies suggest it could aid in the repair and growth of the intestinal lining and reduce some of the complications associated with leaky gut.

-Is leaky gut currently a problem for you?
+Is leaky gut currently an issue for you?
 Have you tried any of these five remedies, or do you have another to share?
 Leave a comment below and share your thoughts.

 - West, N. P. et al. Probiotic supplementation for respiratory and gastrointestinal illness symptoms in healthy physically active individuals.
 Clinical Nutrition.
 33 (4).